dmax2023/Performance_Evaluation_Textile_Manufacturing/README.md

-Recursos e documentação extra para o manuscrito "Performance Evaluation of a Textile Manufacturing Using Stochastic Petri Nets" submetido na IEEE Latin America Transactions.
-Os arquivos são organizados da seguinte forma:
+Extra resources and documentation for the manuscript "Performance Evaluation of a Textile Manufacturing Using Stochastic Petri Nets" submitted to the IEEE Latin America Transactions.
+The files are organized as follows:
-- Modelo gerado na ferramenta de modelagem SPNP;
-- Script das métricas para análise estocástica no modelo;
-- Resultados compilados na IDE RStudio com o pacote R-Markdown;

-1- A instalação do SPNP pode ser observada no link abaixo, onde são apresentadas as especificidades dessa ferramenta que ainda é pouco explorada na academia;
+- Model generated in the SPNP modeling tool;
+- Results compiled in the RStudio IDE with the R-Markdown package;

+Early stages

+1- The installation of SPNP can be seen at the link below, where the specificities of this tool, which is still little explored in academia, are presented;

 https://youtu.be/UtGi2G5W_U0

-2- A configuração básica do modelo pode ser observada no link abaixo, onde são apresentadas os principais recursos para a composição de um modelo básico;
+2- The basic configuration of the model can be seen in the link below, where the main resources for the composition of a basic model are presented;

 https://youtu.be/W-xguYOs6GM

+3- Application of the stochastic analysis of the model that represents the case study of the productive process of textile manufacturing.

+4- compilation of results obtained in RStudio for evaluation and validation.

+Requirements

+Installation of SPNP 0.2.

+installation RStudio 4.2.2.